Last updated April 25, 2022.

 - You crave fatty foods.

-Dopamine is the so-called motivation molecule.
-It’s also in charge of our pleasure-reward system.
+It’s also in charge of the human pleasure-reward system.

-- You lack motivation and you procrastinate and leave projects unfinished.
+- You lack motivation; you procrastinate and leave projects unfinished.

 - You are inexplicably disinterested in the lives of those around you.